sebbdk/ArduBoardControler/README.md

 To do this i have re-arranged file, and optimized code for readabillity.

-Please post a issue if you have questions, requests or suggestions.
+Please post an issue if you have questions, requests or suggestions.

 # Original description